 Process Anomaly Detection¶

-Used to monitor process data within the workspace, supporting the configuration of alert trigger conditions for one or more field types in the process data.
+Used to monitor process data within the workspace, supports configuring alert trigger conditions for one or more field types in process data.

 Detection Configuration¶